jovan-01/Ultra-Marathon-Project/README.md

 - **Gender gap is larger in 50km** than in 50mi races, supporting findings that **longer distances reduce the performance difference** between men and women.
 - In an interaction model, the **gender gap in 50km races was found to be narrowing over time**, but no such trend was observed in 50mi races.

+### Limitations:
+**1. Modest explanatory power:**
+- R² values (0.10–0.11) suggest that most of the variation in speed is explained by unmeasured factors like **training quality, course difficulty, weather, and strategy**.
+**2. No non-linear effects or interaction terms included here:**
+- Age may have a non-linear relationship with performance (e.g., performance plateaus in middle age before decline).
+- Gender × Year interaction (tested separately) showed significance for 50km but not 50mi.
+**3. No course-specific variables:**
+- **Elevation, terrain, and weather** could strongly influence speed but are unavailable in the current dataset.

 ---

 ## Skills Demonstrated